Under emergency law, Jordan seals capital to contain coronavirus

-AMMAN, March 19 (Reuters) - Jordan’s army on Thursday sealed off the capital from the rest of the country as the kingdom puts its ten million inhabitants under a lockdown to try to combat the spread of coronavirus, witnesses and officials said.
+AMMAN (Reuters) - Jordan’s army sealed off the capital from the rest of the country on Thursday as the country put its 10 million people on lockdown to combat the spread of coronavirus, witnesses and officials said.

-Army checkpoints on main entrances to the sprawling capital of more than three million inhabitants began imposing a ban that allows entry only to vehicles carrying essential goods or people with authorised business from other provinces, witnesses said.
+Army checkpoints on main entrances to the sprawling capital of more than 3 million inhabitants began imposing a ban that allows entry only to vehicles carrying essential goods or people with authorized business from other provinces, witnesses said.

-“These measures are to prevent the spread of the virus,” Brigadier General Mukhles al Mufleh, army spokesman told state media.
+“These measures are to prevent the spread of the virus,” army spokesman Brigadier General Mukhles al Mufleh told state media.

-The government has yet to announce a formal curfew but has asked people to stay in their homes and move only for emergencies.
-Security forces have threatened prison terms for violators.

-King Abdullah invoked on Tuesday a defence act that grants Prime Minister Omar Razzaz broader authority hours after the army began a deploying on the main highways leading to the capital and main cities across the country.
+King Abdullah invoked on Tuesday a defense act that grants Prime Minister Omar Razzaz broader authority, hours after the army began a deploying on the main highways leading to the capital and main cities across the country.

-The law, which is passed at times of war and calamities, is needed to enable major decisions that in normal times would infringe political and civil rights, such as imposing curfews and deploying the army in cities, officials said.
+The law, passed at times of war and calamity, is needed to enable major decisions that in normal times would infringe political and civil rights, such as imposing curfews and deploying the army in cities, officials said.

+The government has not announced a formal curfew but called on people to stay at home and move only for emergencies.

+But many people were still on the streets on Thursday, which Razzaz said was not acceptable and could pose a danger to efforts to contain the spread of the disease.

 Jordan has closed land and sea border crossings with Syria, Iraq, Egypt and Israel, and suspended all incoming and outgoing flights since Tuesday.
 Only cargo flights and commercial overland shipments are entering or leaving the country.